biomedical-data-science/hsc_rhoa/README.md

 ## Dependencies

-The code was run in a local machine using a conda environment with the following packages and versions:
+The code was developed in a local machine using a conda environment with the following packages and versions:

 `seaborn==0.11.2`